altiglesia/altiglesia/README.md

 <br />

 <h3 align="center"> 👟 Fli-Kix 💸 </h3>
 Customizable shoe color palette and save as non-fungible kicks.
 Frontend application programmed with JS, React, and vanilla CSS.
 Uses full CRUD with Node server.
 Designed with Adobe Illustrator.
-Maniputes SVG and polygon elements.
+Manipulates SVG and polygon elements.
 Converts DOM elements to images using a dataURL.
 App features include:
 <ul>
   <li>Changing color of individual parts of Nike AirForce One</li>
   <li>Saving custom changes to a viewable gallery</li>